aleguma/kronodroid/README.md

-# Kronodroid Dataset
+# About the Kronodroid Dataset

-Android Malware Dataset.
+Android malware dataset designed to study and explore concept drift and cross-device detection issues.
+Created and maintained by Dr. Alejandro Guerra Manzanares during his Ph.D. studies.

 Features: